maksimryndin/goral/README.md

 ### KV Log

 Goral allows you to append key-value data to Google spreadsheet.
 Let's take an example.
-You provide SAAS for wholesalers and have several services, let's say "Orders" and "Marketing Campaigns".
+You provide a SAAS for wholesalers and have several services, let's say "Orders" and "Marketing Campaigns".
 Your client asks you for a billing data for each of the services in a spreadsheet format at the end of the month.
 You turn on KV Goral service with the following configuration:

 <details open>